Top Signs That Municipal Asphalt Roads Need Repairs Before Winter

 What to Look For:

-• Jagged, irregular cracks forming grids or blocks
+• Grid-like cracks forming blocks

 • Cracks wider than ¼ inch